GabrielDougherty/AudioTrace/SILENCE_ISSUE.md

 - All audio samples are `0.000000`
 - No audio activity detected from any process
 - RMS levels always `0.000000000`
-- Applies to both per-process and global tap paths in current tests.

 ## Build Instructions